 On the other hand, Epoxy flooring is sensitive to thermal shock.
-It handles live steam and hot wash down of the floors while also runs hot wash downs in coolers.
+It handles live steam and hot wash down the floors while running hot wash downs in coolers.
 It is a ‘go’ under tanks, around legs of equipment, and in other areas with low clearance.

 Milk processing floors are exposed to alkaline chemical cleaners and aggressive acids.
 The UC flooring handles corrosive acids such as phosphoric and nitric at high concentrations in processing and chemical storage areas.
-Additionally, milk and other products flow down on the floor and forming acid byproducts that can damage concrete.
-The UC flooring protects your concrete from chemicals and oils while handling impact and abrasion.
-In contrast to epoxy, acrylic, and other seamless floorings.
+Additionally, milk and other products flow down on the floor, forming acid byproducts that can damage concrete.
+The UC flooring protects your concrete from chemicals and oils while handling impact and abrasion in contrast to epoxy, acrylic, and other seamless floorings.